 Complaints from students regarding the marks awarded in internal assessment should be reported to the concerned faculty member within 3 working days from the date of publication of the same on the notice board/Website.
 Thereafter, complaints against internal marks will not be entertained under any circumstance.
 The pass board of a Department will consist of selected teachers/ the entire faculty of the Department concerned and will be constituted by the Head of the Department in consultation with the Faculty Council.
 The tabulated grade sheets will be forwarded after each end-semester examination to the office of the Controller of Examinations.
 The CSS section in the Controller's office will check the Grade card forwarded from the Department/School/Centre/Institute and notify the results after consolidating them and issue statement of credits.
-On completion of the final semester a consolidated Grade Card showing the details of all the courses taken will be prepared.
-The consolidated Grade Card containing the details of all the courses with their titles, credits, grades obtained, the total credits earned, the SGPA and the CGPA will be issued to students.
+On completion of the final semester a consolidated Grade Card showing the details of all the courses with their titles, credits, grades obtained, the total credits earned, the SGPA and the CGPA will be issued to students.